Support Home Analysis Publishing and Open Science Data Hamster

 Data is the key end result of the experiments you run on Gorilla.
 Just as Gorilla makes building your experiment faster and easier, generating and downloading your data should be fast and simple, giving you your data in the format you need.

-Feedback from you, our users, and from the Gorilla team itself, is that we aren't hitting this requirement with data generation.
-As the number of active researchers, the complexity of experiments, and the number of participants being recruited has gone up, so too have data generation times increased.
+Feedback from you, our users, and from the Gorilla team itself, was that we weren't hitting this requirement with data generation.
+As the number of active researchers, the complexity of experiments, and the number of participants being recruited went up, so did data generation times.
 Further, having data split between experiment tree nodes (tasks/questionnaires) and across experiment versions was proving arduous, requiring a lot of manual data merging.
 These, and other invaluable insights, were provided by the users who filled in our Data Collection survey early in 2023.

 We needed a system that would